 Barty fights to title victory at Adelaide International

-Adelaide, Jan 18 (AFP) Ashleigh Barty won her first career title at home on Saturday with a 6-2, 7-5 defeat of Ukrainian Dayana Yastremska at the ATP-WTA Adelaide International.
-The world number one is assured of holding the top ranking as the Australian Open begins on Monday in Melbourne.
+Ashleigh Barty ended a nine-year Australian home title drought on Saturday with a 6-2, 7-5 victory over Ukraine's Dayana Yastremska at the Adelaide International.
+The world number one became the first Aussie woman to lift a trophy on a home court since Jarmila Wolfe won Hobart in 2011.

-Barty claimed victory after 87 minutes at Memorial Drive as Yastremska sent a return long over the baseline.
-She was presented the carved wood trophy by an Aboriginal elder who blessed it before it was handed over.
-"It's nice to get the ball rolling this week, I can't wait to get starred in Melbourne next week," the top seed said.
+Barty beat 24th-ranked teenager Yastremska in 87 minutes at Memorial Drive to gain a boatload of confidence heading into Monday's start of the Australian Open in Melbourne, where she is the top seed.
+She was presented the carved wood trophy by a painted Aboriginal elder who blessed with a chant it before it was handed over.

-The last Australian woman to win a home title was Jarmila Wolfe in 2011 at Hobart.
-Barty called her victory "a great start to the year".
+"The best part about this week is I fought and scrapped my way through and got better and better in each situation, in each match," Barty said.
+"I just put myself in the position to play for another title, which is really exciting.
+It's been incredible to play at home...
+I can't wait to get started in Melbourne next week."

-"I feel like we had a great tussle out there, I was finally able to bring it across the line.
-I've enjoyed the time here, I really tried to bring my best this week," she said.
-"I love playing at home in Australia.
-This is the payoff for the preseason work we did.
-It's about coming out here and enjoying the competition."
+Barty will take to the court at Rod Laver Arena on Monday night.
+"It's going to be exciting and a fresh tournament...
+I have to start with my clean slate for the Australian Open, I'm looking forward to that first round," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)